 Poker pros living overseas will arrive at the dilemma of whether or not they should get a VPN to make websites think they are logging in from a country of their choice, or to bypass local internet filters and to encrypt their browsing from hackers and spies.

 VPNs do this by routing your connection through a server in your chosen country and giving you a visible IP address from that country.

-This is not necessary for playing on most crypto sites but could be a good idea for security or if you are going to a country where some of your other favorite websites are blocked or you have other online activities that would benefit from having a VPN.
+This is not necessary for playing on most crypto poker sites from most locations but is still a good idea for security and for other websites that are blocked by location.